b-jancovich/BASSA/README.md

 - In the BASSA repository is the file "BASSA User Guide Beta V1.0.pdf".
 Open this and review system requirements and installation information.
 - Open the folder "BASSA Installation", and run "BASSA_installer_web.exe".

+## Installation Update (2025-02-04)
+Some users have reported an error relating to a missing MEX file when launching BASSA.
+To resolve this issue, an installer-less version of the software has been uploaded as a release (v1.0-alpha).
+It is available here: https://github.com/b-jancovich/BASSA/releases/tag/v1.0-alpha

+## How To Contribute To Bassa

 To submit source code changes to BASSA:
 - Sync the BASSA repo
 - The majority of BASSA's source code is contained within the file "BASSA.mlapp", which must be opened and edited with the MATLAB App Designer.